maumitabhaumik/maumitabhaumik.github.io/index.md

 <h2> <span style="color: #3498DB ;">Updates!</span> </h2>

-- Paper selected for Talk at _XPRAG Fest 2025 - Experiments on the Semantics/Pragmatics Interface_.
+- Paper selected for Talk at _XPRAG Fest 2025 - Experiments on the Semantics/Pragmatics Interface_ at ZAS, Berlin.

 - Paper selected for Lightning Talk at _Amsterdam Colloquium 2024_.